|

 usually at the expense of higher interest rate.

-Please be aware that the schedule for legal fees are numerous and varied, thus it is advisable to consult your lawyers for the present calculation of the legal fees.
+thus it is advisable to consult your lawyers for the present calculation of the

+legal fees.
 The below is only a reference legal fee:

 a.
-Preparation of Sale & Purchase Agreement, the transfer of the property and attending to stamping and registration.
+Preparation of Sale & Purchase Agreement, the transfer of the property and

 (The fees are based on a schedule with a minimum of RM300.) |